denten-books/plain-text/3-format.md

 Separate from the aims of text editors like EDIT and QED, a text formatter was meant to arrange text spatially.
 To the small number of editing instructions, the formatter added instructions for typesetting: size, position, stroke width, transparency.
-The authors of IBM's FORMAT program, written in FORTRAN IV for OS/360 devices in 1968, explained that "all input to FORMAT is free-form," in that it contained "no positional constraints.[@berns_format_1968, 85; @berns_description_1969, 141]."
+The authors of IBM's FORMAT program, written in FORTRAN IV for OS/360 devices in 1968, explained that "[a]ll input to FORMAT is free-form," in that it contained "no positional constraints" [@berns_format_1968, 85;
+@berns_description_1969, 141].
 The FORMAT system enabled further instructions for "layout control," which included `P` for "begin new paragraph," `T` for "tab," and `U` for "underline."
 It also contained more complex "command operands" like "CAPITALIZE AUTOMATICALLY," "JUSTIFY THE TEXT," and "REPEAT THE TITLE ON EVERY PAGE. [@berns_description_1969, 141-2]" Finally, FORMAT had the capability of building an index, in effect listing all the unique words in any given document, along with a rudimentary facility for search, "locating text words, phrases, and strings in the input stream" [@berns_format_1968, 91;
 @berns_description_1969, 145].

 !["Portion of listing of input stream."
 The layout of paper citations in